misskey-dev/misskey/CONTRIBUTING.md

 * Test codes are located in [`/test`](/test).

 ## Continuous integration
-Misskey uses CircleCI for executing automated tests.
+Misskey uses GitHub Actions for executing automated tests.
-Configuration files are located in [`/.circleci`](/.circleci).
+Configuration files are located in [`/.github/workflows`](/.github/workflows).

 ## Adding MisskeyRoom items
 * Use English for material, object and texture names.